niceume/r_bridge/README.md

 ## Additional Features

-* LazyFunc + RParamManager (+ RResultManager): In contrast to create_function_call(), create_lazy_funcion(), which create LazyFunc object, does not need to take existent R objects.
-It can take RParamName, RResultName and so on, which are not associated with R objects until the function is evaluated.
+* LazyFunc + RParamManager (+ RResultManager): In contrast to create_function_call(), create_lazy_function(), which creates LazyFunc object, does not need to take existent R objects.
+It can take RParamName, RResultName and so on, which are not associated with R objects until the function is evaluated. create_ns_lazy_function() is a lazy evaluation version of create_ns_function_call(), which allow specifying namespaces.

 These features are being developed for StatSailr, and the API is not stable.
 They can be accessed but they are not recommended for general usage.